 Bracketing is a function that is available on professional SLRs.
 With bracketing you can take a series of photos of the same scene with different settings, so that you can select the best later.
 Bracketing is usually used to try out different exposures.
-Often you can also take a series of photos with different white balances or focus points.
+Often you can also take a series of photos with different white balances or focus points (for focus stacking).
 In this blog I explain how an exposure bracket and a focus bracket work and which iPhone bracketing app you can use for that.

 iPhone bracketing app

 There are many camera apps in Apple’s App Store, but they do not all have a bracketing feature.
 The iPhone camera app CameraPixels does support bracketing.
 In this app you can select a bracketing mode and choose between the bracketing types Exposure bracket and Focus bracket.